-Yes.
-If your child (under 21) has insurance through Medical Assistance (whether in a MCO or Fee-For-Service), then he or she can get any treatment that is considered medically necessary.
-For example, your child can even get mental health treatment in your home if it is medically necessary.
+Children can qualify additional services beyond what is covered for adults.
+If your child (under 21) has insurance through MA (whether in an MCO or Fee-For-Service), then they can get any treatment that is considered medically necessary.
+Your child can even get mental health treatment in your home if it is medically necessary.
+Some additional services that are available to children include: